forstertim/insidapy/README.md

 Contribute
 ==========
 If you have other interesting examples that you would like to have implemented, raise an issue with a reference to the example (i.e., a DOI to a paper with the system).
+There is a template for such an issue which you can use.
 Another option is to implement the example yourself and raise a pull request.
 The same applies to bugs or other issues.